Solving Problems with Data#

 But real-world problems don’t come with directions.
 Indeed, a problem that is clearly defined and for which a solution is obvious isn’t a problem anyone will pay you very much to solve.
 No, classroom exercises are carefully structured to foster learning and to make it possible for instructors to grade and provide feedback at scale.
 But real problems — the kind you will encounter in industry, government, or research — are hard to even articulate clearly, never mind solve.
 And that is why, as we will see, what really sets exceptional professional data scientists apart is not their ability to get a high AUC — it’s their ability to navigate and thrive in the face of ambiguous problems and goals.

-To maintain its focus on the “forest,” this book takes as given that you have already been introduced to statistical inference and machine learning and know how to faithfully fit a model in a robust manner.
+This book takes as given that readers have already taken an introductory statistical inference and machine learning courses and know how to faithfully fit a model in a robust manner.
 That means that topics like hypothesis testing, cross-validation, how to use train-test splits, and how to evaluate a model’s AUC will be treated as assumed knowledge.[2]
-This is in no way meant to suggest these topics aren’t important — we will reference them constantly — just that I will not attempt to teach them here, both to maintain focus on the goals of this book, and also because there already exist many other resources that introduce these topics better than I could.